imrehg/docs-smartetk-android/gpio.rst

    Get direction state of the specific GPIO Pin.

-   :param int[] direction: parameter to set to :c:macro:`GM_GPI` for input, or :c:macro:`GM_GPO` for output depending on the pin's direction
+   :param int[] direction: parameter to set to :java:ref:`GM_GPI` for input, or :java:ref:`GM_GPO` for output depending on the pin's direction
    :return: :java:ref:`S_OK` if function succeeds
    :return: ``E_*`` otherwise, see :ref:`return`.